avbrown/new_film_studio_at_microsoft/README.md

 Given the datasets on hand, it is assumed that production budgets and worldwide gross represent the overall investment and return, respectively

-Ultimately we chose to focus on topline descisions that could be made by executives in the board room the selection of genre, talent, release date and final run time
+Ultimately we chose to focus on topline decisions that could be made by executives in the board room: the selection of genre, talent, release date and final run time

 All that said, a fair amount of ROI is driven by outliers.
 Even with the 'correct' genre, talent, release date and final run time, some movies will flop.[^1]